sliverc/rbtree/README.rst

    Comparator (rb_pointer_cmp_m or rb_value_cmp_m could be used)

 tree
    The root node of the tree.
+Pointer to nil represents an empty tree.

 node
    The node to insert.